jbmorley/linode-playbook/README.md

 Linode Ansible Playbook
 =======================

-Ansible playbook for configuring and securing a Linode server.
+Ansible playbook for configuring and securing an Ubuntu 14.04.3 LTS Linode server.

 Includes steps from the following guides: